We’ll help you use your insurance benefits

 Difficulty eating certain foods.
 The fear that the tooth may begin to fall apart.
 The embarrassment a visibly damaged or cracked tooth can cause.
 Even when not accompanied by much pain, chipped, broken, and cracked teeth create their share of problems.
 Those immediate concerns are just the beginning.
 If a tooth is broken open, bacteria can easily get inside it and cause a painful infection that may require advanced treatment if not addressed.
 Our emergency dental team at Charlotte Dental Arts can make a tooth strong and whole again with proven cracked tooth treatment in Charlotte, NC.
 Whether you need a simple filling or a full same-day CEREC crown, we provide fast, effective care to restore your smile.

-Treatment Options Based on Severity
+Treatment Options Based on Severity in Charlotte, NC

 Treatment selection depends on crack location, depth, and symptoms, with options ranging from simple bonding to complex restorative procedures.
 Minor surface cracks may only require composite bonding, where tooth-colored material fills and seals the fracture, preventing bacteria infiltration and sensitivity.
 Moderate cracks affecting larger tooth portions often benefit from inlays or onlays, custom restorations covering damaged areas while preserving healthy tooth structure.